Objectives:

 Jamie Ellis

-Dr. Jamie Ellis is the Gahan Endowed Professor of Entomology in the Entomology and Nematology Department at the University of Florida.
-At the University of Florida, Ellis has responsibilities in extension, instruction, and research related to honey bees.
-Regarding his extension work, Ellis created the UF, South Florida, and Caribbean Bee Colleges, and the UF Master Beekeeper Program.
-As an instructor, Ellis supervises Ph.D. and masters students in addition to offering an online course in apiculture.
-Ellis and his team conduct research projects in the fields of honey bee husbandry, conservation and ecology, and integrated crop pollination.
+Dr. Ellis is the Gahan Endowed Professor of Entomology in the Entomology and Nematology Department at the University of Florida (UF).
+At the University of Florida, Dr. Ellis has responsibilities in extension, instruction, and research related to honey bees.
+Regarding his extension work, Dr. Ellis created the UF Bee College, the UF Master Beekeeper Program, Two Bees in a Podcast, and the YouTube Beekeeping Academy series.
+As an instructor, Dr. Ellis supervises Ph.D. and MS students studying honey bees.
+Dr. Ellis and his team conduct research projects in the fields of honey bee husbandry and ecology.
+He is also a Council Member for the International Bee Research Association (https://ibra.org.uk/) and an editor of the COLOSS BEEBOOK series (https://coloss.org/activities/coreprojects/beebook/).

 Ashley Mortensen